By Shaan Raithatha, economist, Vanguard UK

 The value of investments, and the income from them, may fall or rise and investors may get back less than they invested.

-This article is designed for use by, and is directed only at, persons resident in the UK.
+This document is directed at professional investors and should not be distributed to, or relied upon by retail investors.
+This document is designed for use by, and is directed only at persons resident in the UK.